rsepulveda2/rsa-form/README.md

 where myencryptedform is the id tag associated with your form

-When the user submit's the form, the browser will request an RSA public key from the server, then encrypt the form data using the RSA key, and send the encrypted data back to your server.
+When the user submit's the form, the browser will request an RSA public key from the server. jCryption will then encrypt the form data using the RSA key and return the data to the server.

 To decode the data on the server side, make the following call in your controller:

 	params.merge!( RsaForm.decrypt_form( params[:jCryption], session[:key_pair])) if params[:jCryption]

-This decodes the form data then adds the form data to your params hash:
+This decodes the form data and adds it to your params hash.
+Your controller will work just as before.

 How does it work?
 the jCryption plugin does most of the heavy lifting on the browser side.
 When the user submits the form, jCryption